 BID runs once per term and it’s your chance to introduce yourself, your idea and what you need to get going, whether that is training, equipment, materials or buying in skills.
-The funding is available to current University of South Wales students and graduates of up to 3 years.
+The funding is available to current University of South Wales students and graduates.

 What will I need to do?